 And that was that.
-Eco-warrior Eve became even more of a champion for the environment.
 Amazingly, her decision not to fly hasn’t changed the amount she travels.
 She is still the digital nomad, just spends longer getting from place to place.
-‘People ask me how I can get to such-and-such a country.
+"People ask me how I can get to such-and-such a country.
 We forget that international travel was around far before aeroplanes.
-If I can't get there by train I’ll take a boat!’
+If I can't get there by train I’ll take a boat!"

 In Evelina’s home country of Sweden, flying is the big debate.

 Several celebrities have openly decided to quit flying.
 Train vacations are a thing; there are even petitions calling for operators to offer overnight train travel to Europe.
 There are social media accounts calling out the big influencers on their excessive flying habits.

 And it’s essential that we shift the norm away from flying.
 For ages, travelling has been about going somewhere else.
 "But what about being where you are?" asks Eve.
 "You know, Scotland is one of the most beautiful places on earth – and I have seen a lot of places!
 We are so lucky with Europe.
 Everything is so close, and with our passports we are free to travel as much as we want."